cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 combine -M Significance datacard.txt
 ```

-for this datacard, we get a very modest significance of about `0.24`.
+for this datacard, we get a very modest significance of about `0.24`, meaning we fail to reject the null hypothesis.
 This method is run using the asymptotic approximation, which relies on Wilks' theorem, similar to as it was used above.
-Under this approximation the significance is directly related to our test statistic, $q0$ by: Significance = $\sqrt{q0}$.
+Under this approximation the significance is directly related to our test statistic, $q_0$ by: Significance = $\sqrt{q_0}$.
 So for positive values of $\hat{r}$ we can read the Significance from the likelihood scan, by checking the value at the origin.

 ```